agner/agner/README.md

 Fetch a given `PACKAGE` to either the current directory or, optionally, to the `DESTDIR` directory.
 The version constraint is as were the case for `agner spec`.
+Flags:

-If `-b` or `--build` is supplied, Agner will try to build fetched package.
+* `-b` or `--build`: Agner will try to build fetched package.
 Only rebar-compatible packages or packages with `build_command` can be built.
 If you also specify `-a` (or `--add-path`) Agner will add path to a newly built package to your HOME/.erlang

-If `-i` or `--install` is supplied and package has `install_command` property defined, Agner will also install this package.
+* `-i` or `--install`: If the package has the `install_command` property defined, Agner will also install this package.
 Please note that in most cases you should also specify `--build`/`-b` in order for installation to make sense.

-Option `-s` or `--spec-file` is primarily intended for package maintainers.
+* `-s` or `--spec-file`: A flag primarily intended for package maintainers.
 This way they can specify their local `agner.config` files to test their package.
 Can be used in conjunction with `--package-path` to point to a checkout copy of an `.agner` repo (will be used to set `$AGNER_PACKAGE_REPO` variable for shell commands, defaults to `.`)

+Convenience shortcuts:

     agner build PACKAGE [DESTDIR] [-v/--version VERSION] [-s/--spec-file SPECFILE] [-a/--add-path] [-i/--install]